WayneYin9/ICKG/README.md

 - Supply Chain Risk Forecasting
 - Entity and Relation Evolution Analysis

 ICKG is freely available for academic and research purposes.

----
+This dataset will continue to be updated and improved in the future.